 The Best Clam Chowder Recipe

-- Bacon – chopped.
-Traditional New England clam chowder uses salt pork to make the base of the soup (the roux), but bacon is easier to find and just as delicious!
+- Bacon – Traditional New England clam chowder uses salt pork, but bacon is easier to find.

-- Carrots, celery, and onions – sliced thin, this combination of veggies used at the base of many soups is called mirepoix.
-You can mince it thinly if you don’t prefer a flavor and it will disappear into the soup while adding tons of flavor.
+- Carrots, celery, and onions – finely chopped, this combination of veggies used at the base of many soups is called mirepoix.

 - Clams – 3 cans of clams – drain the clams, but keep the juice.
 If using fresh, see our tips below.

-- Bay Leaf, Thyme, and Salt and Pepper – Flavors the broth and add salt to taste since the sodium will change depending on your clams
+- Bay Leaf, Thyme – Flavors the broth and add salt to taste since the sodium will change depending on your clams.
+You can replace thyme with dill, fresh parsley, or Old Bay seasoning.

 To use fresh clams, buy about 7 lbs of Quahog (littleneck or cherrystone) clams to get 1.5 generous cups for this recipe, and use about 8 oz of clam juice (to replace the juice from the can).